Fingerprints of quantum criticality in locally resolved transport: Details of comparison to experiments

 We subsequently fitted this experimental dataset with simple kinetic theory model of transport, which assumes a well-defined Fermi surface.
 While charge neutral graphene does not have a Fermi surface, these models have been used previously \cite{Ku_2020} to fit imaging data near charge neutrality.
 Using the Boltzmann model of \cite{Jenkins2020}, which takes in \emph{two} input parameters $\ell_{\mathrm{ee}}$ (momentum-conserving scattering length) and $\ell_{\mathrm{mr}}$ (momentum-relaxing scattering length):

 we find that the optimal fits have $\ell_{\mathrm{ee}} \approx 80$ nm at both temperatures, while $\ell_{\mathrm{mr}}\approx 1300$ nm at 128 K and 150 nm at 297 K (\figref{fig:cnpexpSM}(b)); RMSEs are similar for both the holographic and the kinetic models.
 We emphasize that these parameters are not very tightly constrained by the kinetic model \cite{Jenkins2020}: the quality of fit in this context is sensitive to $\sqrt{\ell_{\mathrm{ee}}\ell_{\mathrm{mr}}}$ \cite{Lucas_review}, which appears optimized close to $\ell_{\mathrm{qc}}$ in our holographic fit.
 As this length scale signals the breakdown of hydrodynamics, we believe that the holographic model is superior to the single Fermi surface model.
-We advocate that future experimental work studies flow of the Dirac fluid through constrictions of order 600 nm in width at $T\sim 100$ K; in this regime, and using higher resolution magnetometry, it should be possible to easily distinguish between ``Fermi liquid" and quantum critical transport phenomena (\figref{fig:cnpexpSM}).
-Of course, even if transport were to look quantum critical, as in \figref{fig:cnpexpSM}(a) -- this may not be sufficient to demonstrate the absence of quasiparticles; more realistic kinetic theories \cite{schmalian1,schmalian2} which incorporate both electron and hole dynamics must also be analyzed, and the breakdown of semiclassical dynamics on length scales smaller than $\hbar v_{\mathrm{F}}/k_{\mathrm{B}}T$ must be accounted for.

 Another crosscheck on the nature of transport can be done by looking into the structure of vortices in a strip geometry.
-As shown in \ref{app:vortice}, the quantum critical flow develops a multi-vortex structure, while in a kinetic model with $\sqrt{\ell_{\mathrm{ee}}\ell_{\mathrm{mr}}}\sim 1/T$, the number of vortices is limited (one for ballistic flow, while two for viscous flow \cite{Levitov2021}).
+As shown in Appendix \ref{app:vortice}, the quantum critical flow develops a multi-vortex structure, while in a kinetic model with $\sqrt{\ell_{\mathrm{ee}}\ell_{\mathrm{mr}}}\sim 1/T$, the number of vortices is limited (one for ballistic flow, while two for viscous flow \cite{Levitov2021}).